Hosting Handbook

 Things for you to look out for:

 All access routes within the venue should be kept clear and uncluttered.
-In particular, be aware of trailing cables to microphones, power points etc. Ensure that all guy ropes, pegs, poles, stages and microphone stands etc., are clearly marked and clearly visible/ detectable by someone using an assistance dog / white cane / mobility aid.
-If you are concerned about the safety of anything, e.g. if several people seem to trip in the same place and you can’t sort it yourself, contact Control or Front Desk straight away and ask them to get a member of the Safety Team to get in contact with you.
+In particular, be aware of trailing cables to microphones, power supplies etc. Ensure that all guy ropes, pegs, poles, stages and microphone stands etc., are clearly marked and clearly visible/ detectable by someone using an assistance dog / white cane / mobility aid.
+If you are concerned about the safety of anything, e.g. if several people seem to trip in the same place and you can’t sort it yourself, contact Control or Front Desk (radio Channel 1) straight away and ask them to get a member of the Safety Team to get in contact with you.
 Please make use of the Handover Sheet in the Venue Folder (Folder) to pass on any initial concerns, so that small problems are not allowed to escalate.

 Sightlines are important to everyone and particularly people with visual impairments; wheelchair users; and Deaf people who will need to be able to see the Sign Language Interpreter clearly as well as the speaker / presentation / …